 The New Child Care and Early Years Act “What Providers and Parents Need to Know” - Answers key questions about how the changes under the new Act will affect licensed and unlicensed child care providers in Ontario.

-Among the hundreds of licensed child care homes and centres in Ottawa, the City of Ottawa operates ten child care programs which are licensed by the Ministry of Education under the Child Care and Early Years Act:
+The City of Ottawa operates ten Municipal child care centres which are licensed by the Ministry of Education under the Child Care and Early Years Act.

 Licensing reports for all centre-based licensed child care programs are available on the provincial licensed child care finder.